JonGood/vulhub-lab/README.md

 Important points about this command:
 - The `docker-compose` command first builds the images and then starts the containers.
 If the images are not yet present on the docker host, building them might take a while.
 - The `docker-compose.yml` file at the root level specifies the containers to be deployed.
 If you want just a few of the containers for testing purposes, feel free to comment out the containers in this file you don't need.
-- If the any of these command fail, you might need to use `sudo <command>` to run as root.
+- If the any of the commands in this repo fail, you might need to use `sudo <command>` to run as root.

 To list the running containers (and their IP addresses) run